indexofknowledge/iok/README.md

 # Index of Knowledge

+> Tools to create curated collections of blockchain resources, on a blockchain

 [![Build Status](https://travis-ci.com/rustielin/iok.svg?branch=master)](https://travis-ci.com/rustielin/iok)

-The Decentralized Index of Knowledge (DIoK) is a curated collection of resources for blockchain, grouped by topic and ordered by pedagogical dependency.
-We store data as a graph, allowing programmatic creation of front-ends such as interactive graph visualizations as well as awesome-lists.
+The Index of Knowledge (IoK) project aims to provide tools for the creation of curated collections of resources.
+Resources and their corresponding topics are stored as a graph, allowing programmatic creation of front-ends, such as [interactive graph visualizations](https://index-of-knowledge.firebaseapp.com/?loaduser=rustielin.id.blockstack) as well as "awesome-lists", such as this README!
+The trick is in the data representation and traversal, e.g. grouped by topic and explored in order of pedagogical dependency.
+Users' IoK data are by default stored in Blockstack's Gaia distributed storage system, but otherwise pluggable with any other storage.

 ## Table of Contents